Brunswick (1792 EIC ship): EIC voyage #4 (1800–1801)

 Captain Grant sailed from Portsmouth on 17 March 1800, bound for Madras and China.
-Captain James Ludovic Grant sailed from Portsmouth on 17 March 1800, bound for Madras and China.
 Brunswick reached Madras on 13 July.
-She was at Penang on 23 August and Malacca on 19 September, and arrived at Whampoa on 30 October.
+She was at Penang on 23 August, Malacca on 19 September, and arrived at Whampoa on 30 October.
 Homeward bound she crossed the Second Bar on 16 January 1801, reached St Helena on 15 April, and arrived at Long Reach on 17 June.

 EIC voyage #5 (1802–1803)

 Captain Philip Hughes sailed from The Downs on 29 March 1802, bound for China.
 Because he sailed during the Peace of Amiens, he did not acquire a letter of marque.
 Brunswick was at San Salvador on 10 May, and arrived at Whampoa on 7 September.
-Homeward bound, she crossed the Second Bar on 25 October and reached St Helena on 14 February 1803.
+Homeward bound, she crossed the Second Bar on 25 October, and reached St Helena on 14 February 1803.
 She left Saint Helena with a convoy on the 18th, and arrived at Long Reach on 25 April.